 4. Hatchimals don’t connect to an app, unlike most of the other interactive pets out there in the world right now.
 Hatchimals are all about celebrating your time together and having fun without being connected to a screen.
 There’s so much you can do with it, you don’t even need an app in order to enjoy your experience.
 We really liked not having an app and having to switch back and forth between interacting on our phones and with the toy itself and found that it helped us stay in the moment a bit better.

-5. Hatchimals don’t really stack up to the Furby Connect – but we do like them both.
+5. Hatchimals don’t quite stack up to the Furby Connect in our opinion, but we definitely did like both for different reasons.
+Don’t get us wrong – we think you’ll love your Hatchimal if you get one.
 Furbys are HILARIOUS.
 They’re weird, they’re silly, and you can help them poop in a giant toilet.
 They’re like the awkward best friend you never knew you needed.
 Hatchimals are more about the connection between you and your pet and caring for it, more like a traditional virtual pet like a Tamagotchi.
 Plus, the fact that it literally hatches out of a real egg is kind of amazing.
 They’re also a little bit cheaper at $59.99.
 Basically, both are cool in their own way and they’re definitely both worthy of a space on your Christmas List!

 6. One final thing – you probably don’t want to hear this, but we recommend actually reading through the instructions.
 If you’re like us and generally toss the instructions in the trash and head forth to figure things out for yourself – DON’T. There’s a lot of helpful info in the Hatchimals instruction booklet, including handy charts about what each colored glow of the eye means and how to interact with your Hatchimal.
 Lucky for you, they’ve made it really easy – there’s an instructional video on the Hatchimals YouTube channel that can help you out that makes everything really simple and easy to understand.